Bill Pay Options

 How to Locate and Read Your Water Meter

-Every home and business has a water meter to measure the amount of water used by a property each month.
-Currently, a Utility worker drives by each month to read the meter electronically - and uses that reading to calculate a billing.
+Every home and business has a water meter to measure the amount of water used by a property which is used to calculate a monthly utility bill.
 Meters can be located in various locations throughout a home or business, but generally will be located in the laundry room or furnace areas.